 Law firm data encryption can be applied to everything from cloud applications to internet browsers to local hard drives to email.
 In order to keep your law firm’s data secure, you’ll need to encrypt everything, including your laptop, email communications, and any data stored in the cloud.
 Below, we’ll review the places you’ll need to encrypt your firm’s data to ensure your information is safe.

 Most law firms use cloud-based storage software or on-premise servers.
 Cloud-based data storage tends to be more cost-effective, safe, and overall beneficial for modern law practices.
 If your firm uses an on-premise server, consider exploring the enhanced security and flexibility cloud-based storage offers.

 The different kinds of data encryption for law firms to know

 1. Cloud encryption

-First, the good news; if you’re using cloud-based SaaS services in your practice, they’re probably already taking care of encryption on their end.
+First, the good news: If you’re using cloud-based Software as a Service (SaaS) services in your practice, they’re probably already taking care of encryption on their end.
 (If you’re unsure, ask.)

 When you connect to a website via a web browser, you can connect via one of two protocols: HTTP or HTTPS.
 When connecting via HTTPS, all data is transmitted between your web browser and the web server using encryption.
 No one can intercept or view the information you are sending, whether you’re at home, at the office, or using a public network such as a one in a coffee shop.